This chapter describes the support for persons who lose their jobs in the Czech Republic.

-An unemployed person has to be registered as a jobseeker to be allowed to apply for unemployment and retraining benefits.
+An unemployed person has to be registered as a jobseeker to apply for unemployment and retraining benefits.
 Benefits should be requested at the local Labour Office competent at the place of residence of the jobseeker.
-Documentation concerning most recent employment and other documents must be furnished at the meeting with the Labour Office contact point staff.
+The required documents must be provided at the meeting with the Labour Office contact point staff.

 - Self-employed person (osoba samostatně výdělečně činná) is the term used for a person with income from business or other self-employment (private farmer, trade licence holder or artist).

 - Substitute period of employment (náhradní doba zaměstnání) is the term used to describe periods completed without gainful activity that are taken into account when granting the unemployment benefit, such as for example periods of caring for a child up to four years or of receipt of full invalidity pension.